surekha1790/tech-docs/Java-Interview/kafka.md

         partition.assignment.strategy: >
           org.apache.kafka.clients.consumer.CooperativeStickyAssignor
   ```
-- Static membership : Usually kafka provides consumer id as consumer-1343, so when it restarts then id changes and kafka assumes it is new consumer and perform rebalance.
+- **Static membership:** Usually kafka provides consumer id as consumer-1343, so when it restarts then id changes and kafka assumes it is new consumer and perform rebalance.
                       To avoid this, provide consumer group name using config `group.instance.id`, so it keeps the partitions to the consumer until session.timeout.ms
   ```
   spring: